Code-Institute-Submissions/ellenstafford/testing.md

 7. I linked to the newly downloaded `bootstrap.grid.css.min` in my HTML and loaded it before my `style.css` file.
 8. I saved the changes made to both `index.html` and `style.css`

 This process did work, although it would require some fine tweaking to make it aesthetically identical to the deployed website.
-Additionally, I did the same process but using a Custom Bootstrap CSS file from [here](https://getbootstrap.com/docs/3.4/customize/) in place of `bootstrap-grid.css.min`.
-This made the site's features more functional but causes visual inconsistencies, such as the font size being a lot smaller than the original website.
+Additionally, I did the same process but using a **Custom Bootstrap CSS** file from [here](https://getbootstrap.com/docs/3.4/customize/) in place of `bootstrap-grid.css.min`.
+This made the site's features more functional but caused visual inconsistencies, such as the font size being a lot smaller than the original website.

 There was also the concern of how this would work, if at all, once the website was deployed.
 Therefore, this may be a 'fix' that I will implement and try to resolve in the future.
-For now, the issue is not damaging to the site, and the site speed is quick enough to not cause user irritation and intervene with user input.
+For now, the issue is not damaging to the site, as the site speed is quick enough to not cause user irritation and intervene with user input.
 Nevertheless, it will be wise to recitify this issue in the future.

-### Testing User Stories
+## Testing User Stories

 - #### First Time Visitor Goals